Boa Sr: Biography

 Boa was born around 1925.
 Her mother, To, belonged to the Bo people and her father, Renge, belonged to the Jeru people.
 Boa's early life was spent in Mayabunder, a town on Middle Andaman Island.
-She was married at a young age to Nao, another member of her father's people, although both he and their children predeceased her.
+She was married at a young age to Nao Jer, another member of her father's people, although he predeceased her.
 She regarded the Jeru language as her mother tongue.

 Boa Sr. lived through the epidemic brought by the British to the Andaman and Nicobar Islands, which devastated the Great Andamanese population, and also through the Japanese occupation of the Andaman Islands during World War II.
-In the 1970s, she and other Great Andamanese was forcibly relocated by the government of India to Strait Island, a small tribal reserve east of Baratang Island.
+In the 1970s, she and other Great Andamanese were forcibly relocated by the government of India to Strait Island, a small tribal reserve east of Baratang Island.

 Boa Sr. worked with Anvita Abbi, a professor of linguistics at Jawaharlal Nehru University in Delhi, since 2005.
 Abbi studied and recorded Boa's language and songs.
 Other members of the Great Andamanese speech community had difficulty understanding the songs and narratives which she knew in Bo.
 She also spoke the Andamanese dialect of Hindi, as well as Great Andamanese creole, a mix of the ten indigenous languages of Andamans.

 Boa Sr. survived the 2004 Indian Ocean earthquake by climbing a tree.
-She later explained her escape from the tsunami saying, "We were all there when the earthquake came.
-The eldest told us the Earth would part, don't run away or move."
+She later explained her escape: "We were all there when the earthquake came.
+The eldest told us the Earth would part, don't run away or move".

-Her husband, Nao Jer, died several years before she did and the couple had no children.
+Boa Sr. and Nao Jer had no children.
 She suffered from some vision loss during her later life, but was considered to be in good health until shortly before her death in 2010.

 Boa Sr. died at a hospital in Port Blair on 26 January 2010.
-Boa Sr., who was approximately 85 years old, was the oldest living member of the Great Andamanese tribes at the time.
+She was the oldest living member of the Great Andamanese tribes at the time.
 Boa Sr.'s death left just 52 surviving Great Andamanese people in the world, none of whom remember any Bo.
-Their population is greatly reduced from the estimated 5,000 Great Andamanese living in the Andaman Islands at the time of the arrival of the British in 1858.
+Their population has fallen greatly from the estimated 5,000 Great Andamanese on the Andaman archipelago when the British arrived in 1858.